stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

   In about a week the desiderate ship put in by the black mole and tall lighthouse, and Carter was glad to see that she was a barque of wholesome men, with painted sides and yellow lateen sails and a grey captain in silken robes.
-Her cargo was the fragrant resin of Oriab&rsquo;s inner groves, and the delicate pottery baked by the artists of Baharna, and the strange little figures carved from Ngranek&rsquo;s ancient lava.
+Her cargo was the fragrant resin of Oriab's inner groves, and the delicate pottery baked by the artists of Baharna, and the strange little figures carved from Ngranek's ancient lava.
 For this they were paid in the wool of Ulthar and the iridescent textiles of Hatheg and the ivory that the black men carve across the river in Parg.
 Carter made arrangements with the captain to go to Baharna and was told that the voyage would take ten days.
 And during his week of waiting he talked much with that captain of Ngranek,